5l1v3r1/p0wnedReverse/README.md

 * Besimorhino's PowerCat
 * Nishang Invoke-CredentialsPhish
 * Cn33liz Get-KeyStrokes (simple function that reads keystrokes from KeyLogger file)
-* Cn33liz Invoke-Meterpreter (wrapper around Invoke-Shellcode that needs an IP and Port argument to setup an reversed https meterpreter tunnel.
-Works only with x86 version)
+* Cn33liz Invoke-Meterpreter (wrapper function around Invoke-Shellcode that needs an IP and Port argument to setup an reversed https meterpreter tunnel.
+Please note that this function only works with the x86 version of p0wnedReverse)
-* Cn33liz Invoke-x64-Meterpreter (wrapper around Invoke-Shellcode that will setup a x64 reversed https meterpreter Shell to 192.168.1.120.
-To change this behaviour you need to create your own shellcode with msfvenom and update the base64 encoded Invoke-x64-Meterpreter function in p0wnedReverseResources.cs

 Powershell functions within the Runspace are loaded in memory from [Base64 encode strings](https://github.com/Cn33liz/p0wnedShell/blob/master/Utilities/PS1ToBase64.ps1).